 There is a higher risk of miscarriage and preterm delivery with fibroid tumors.
 However, the majority of women have completely uneventful pregnancies.

 Every patient at Women Center L.A. will be carefully and individually evaluated.
 Many do not require any other treatment other than close monitoring.
-However, when fibroid tumors begin interfering with daily life, cause anemia, infertility or significant pain, treatment becomes necessary.
+However, when fibroid tumors begin interfering with daily life, cause anemia, infertility, or significant pain, treatment becomes necessary.

 WE BELIEVE IN THE LEAST INVASIVE TREATMENT OPTION AVAILABLE

-Some women can manage with birth control pills, herbal supplements, progesterone and/or iron.
+Some women can manage with birth control pills, herbal supplements, progesterone, and/or iron.

-Laparoscopic Myomectomy is a laparoscopic procedure during which the fibroids are shelled out and removed and the leftover defect ("hole") is repaired.
+Laparoscopic Myomectomy is a laparoscopic procedure during which the fibroids are shelled out and removed and the leftover defect (“hole”) is repaired.
 The problems begin when the fibroids are too large to be removed through the small (10-12 mm) incisions which are made for laparoscopy.
-Fibroids must be cut up in small pieces and then removed.
+Fibroids must be cut up into small pieces and then removed.

 This significantly prolongs the procedure.
 The most important problem, however, is different.
 The remaining defect needs to be repaired and it is technically very difficult to perform the repair laparoscopically.
 Since most of the time it is impossible to repair the uterus laparoscopically as well as it is done during open surgery, we must be very careful selecting appropriate patients for this procedure.

-Therefore we try not to perform this procedures on the patients that require a myomectomy to become pregnant.
+Therefore we try not to perform this procedure on the patients that require a myomectomy to become pregnant.
 Since the uterus may rupture (tear) during the pregnancy if it is not repaired correctly.
 Several cases of uterine rupture have already been reported.

 All of the treatment options mentioned above are also available to women that do not desire childbearing in the future.

-This procedure cuts off the blood supply to the uterus, and thus its essential that you no longer plan to have children.
+This procedure cuts off the blood supply to the uterus, and thus it’s essential that you no longer plan to have children.
 In fact, we would recommend permanent sterilization prior to having this procedure.
 The complication rate in women that become pregnant after this procedure is unacceptably high.